 My shoulders dropped and I relaxed a little.
 “Well, I was going to say cunt,” I said.
 “But I wasn’t sure how you would take it.”

-She laughed again, seemingly coming out of the physical anguish to which I had just put her through.
+She laughed again, seemingly coming out of the physical anguish I had just put her through.
 She slapped a hand down on my thigh.
 “You’re funny, you know that?”

 I looked up from my feet, back to her.
 Her gaze remained on me, still.
 Without a word.
 Without a blink.